Cyprien-GEHU/holbertonschool-shell/io_redirections_and_filters/README.md

 2-hellofile : the script display the content of "/etc/passwd"
 3-twofiles : The script display the content of "/etc/passwd" and "/etc/hosts"
 4-lastlines : The script display the last 10 lines of "/etc/passwd"
 5-firstlines : The script display the first 10 lines of "etc/passwd"
+6-third_line : The script display the third line of the file "iacta"